 The Impact of Usability and User Experience

-On search engine rankings
+On search optimization

 As earlier mentioned, there are certain factors usually considered by search engines in order to gather information.
 Remember they are keywords, links and site structure.
 However, search engines can make assumptions about a site considering the user engagement metrics, user experience, machine learning, and linking patterns.
 These factors can influence how a search engine perceives a site.
 If they have positive and growing reports, the search engine could interpret this as a symbol of quality.
 This style is called “no one likes to link to a crummy site” phenomenon.